 Is osseous surgery painful?

 Any time surgery is mentioned, people get some anxiety about whether or not it’s going to hurt.
-But osseous surgery isn’t painful.
+But the surgery isn’t painful.
 We use both a topical and a local anesthetic on the entire area impacted by the surgery.
 Our office also offers multiple forms of sedation dentistry so that you can relax more during your treatment.
 We want to ensure you’re comfortable throughout.

 Do your gums grow back after osseous surgery?